Agricultural Enterprise Area (AEA) Program

 Local communities can voluntarily pursue designation of an AEA by submitting a petition to the Department of Agriculture, Trade and Consumer Protection (DATCP).
 Through this designation, the community can encourage continued agricultural production and investment in the agricultural economy.
 Landowners within designated AEAs are eligible to enter into voluntary farmland preservation agreements.

-The 2023 Agricultural Enterprise Area petition cycle is closed.
-For information about the petition process and to see previous years petition materials, including previous years instructions and examples of successful petitions, please visit How to Petition for Designation.
+The 2025 Agricultural Enterprise Area petition cycle is currently open.
+Petitions will be accepted until August 1, 2025.
+If you are interested in learning more about petitioning for a new AEA or modifying an existing AEA to add additional lands, or to see previous years petition materials, including previous years instructions and examples of successful petitions, please visit How to Petition for Designation.

 Agricultural Enterprise Areas Snapshots.
 Preserve Farmland.
 Protect the environment.
 Grow the Economy.Check out the newest Snapshots with updates on AEAs around the state.
 To view any previously published Snapshot, visit the Designated AEA Webpage.